radujica/data-analysis-pipelines/weld/lazy_parsing.md

 into one, e.g. rows 3-7, 4-9, 15-20 would be combined into 3-9, 15-20 and read in a single pass
 - caching should be smarter, e.g. allow different subsets of the data to be read in one go

+# Intermediate Result Caching
+With table joins as an example, one would like to store the intermediate result of which rows to keep from each table.
+This is (naively) achieved by caching the result in memory after the first triggered computation, inspired by Spark's .cache().
+To implement weld operations with caching, one needs to generate an id for it with `LazyResult.generate_intermediate_id`, register it with `LazyResult.register_intermediate_result`, and probably `LazyResult.generate_placeholder_weld_object` which will only contain the result of this intermediate result.

+Turned on by default.
+Can be disabled by setting the environment variable `LAZY_WELD_CACHE` to `'False'`, i.e.

+    export LAZY_WELD_CACHE='False'